brian-w-zhang/witcher_network/README.md

 ## Overview

-This project involves a comprehensive analysis of the Witcher book series, focusing on character relationships, temporal dynamics, and community structures.
-The analysis utilizes a combination of web scraping, Named Entity Recognition (NER), custom relationship extraction, and graph analytics.
+This project is an in-depth Natural Language Processing (NLP) analysis of the Witcher book series, focusing on character relationships, temporal dynamics, and community structures.
+Leveraging web scraping, Named Entity Recognition (NER), custom relationship extraction, and graph analytics, the project unveils intricate character connections and their evolution throughout the series.

 ## Table of Contents